A Wildlife Rehabilitator’s Guide To Basic Hygiene And Sanitation

 Rodent Control

 Rats find all facilities that house wildlife and livestock attractive places to live.
 You will never entirely eliminate them.
 But there are things you can do to minimize their numbers.
 The most important thing to do is to keep all your edibles in sealable varmint-proof metal containers.
 Seal your dumpsters as well.
 The second is to minimize their available food by using spill-reducing food containers and not overfilling them.
 The third is to attempt to block and seal all entrances to your facilities.
 Rats are unbelievably clever at finding small entry points.
-However they quickly abandon locations where food is not easily available to them (Norway rats rarely venture more than 150 feet from where they have dug their burrows.
+However they quickly abandon locations where food is not easily available to them (our common Norway rats rarely venture more than 150 feet from where they have dug their burrows).

 You can attempt to live trap rats or put out snap traps but you will never catch the more cleaver ones.
 Rat baits will eliminate more of them.
 But dying rats spread disease and parasites around your facilities and carcasses can be easily eaten by recovering wildlife.
 Rats also tend to die in inconvenient, hard to get to, locations.
 You are much better off attempting to deny them food.